 Matthew Kellar took charge of the station in 1846, and an 1850 report deemed him a “good” keeper.
 The rebuilt stone tower was in good repair, but not the house.
 It was badly repaired and very leaky, causing the “keeper’s family [to] suffer very much in consequence of it, in rainy weather.”
 A new dwelling was built in 1854, and three years later, the station finally received a boat slip.

-Libby Island is one of the foggiest spots on Maine’s coast.
-In 1867, the stations bell tower was blown down and had to be rebuilt.
+Libby Island is one of the foggiest spots on Maine’s coast, and a newspaper article in 1963 went as far as to label it the foggiest place in the entire country, with an average of 1,554 hours of fog each year.
+In 1867, the station’s bell tower was blown down and had to be rebuilt.
 The fog bell machinery was broken in the incident but was soon repaired.
-The bell was replaced by a third-class Daboll fog trumpet, installed in August 1884 inside a new, thirty-two-foot-square, brick building.
-The additional work required to operate the fog signal necessitated an assistant keeper.
-In 1890, the signal sounded 2,233 ½ hours and consumed about eight tons of coal.
+A third-class Daboll fog trumpet, installed in August 1884 inside a new, thirty-two-foot-square, brick building, replaced the fog bell.
+The additional work required to operate the fog signal necessitated an assistant keeper, and Alexander M. Drisko was hired as the station’s first assistant in 1884.
+In 1890, the signal sounded 2,233 ½ hours, which equates to about a quarter of the time, and consumed roughly eight tons of coal.

-A more powerful steam whistle was installed on Libby Island in 1891, along with a 40 by 140-foot rain shed to provide the necessary water.
-Up to this time, the assistant keeper had been related to the head keeper - either a brother-in-law or a son-in-law - so the keepers could live together under one roof.
-This changed with the resignation of Head Keeper A. M. Drisko in 1891, and to make matters worse, the steam whistle required the appointment of a second assistant.
+More powerful steam whistles were installed on Libby Island in 1891, along with a 40 by 140-foot rain shed and a 32,000-gallon cistern to provide the necessary water.
+Up to this time, the assistant keeper had been related to the head keeper – either a brother-in-law or a son-in-law – so the keepers could live together under one roof.
+This changed with the resignation of Head Keeper Alexander M. Drisko in 1891, and to make matters worse, the steam whistle required the appointment of a second assistant.
 While the Lighthouse Board unsuccessfully petitioned for funds for a new double-dwelling, the old dwelling was enlarged in 1896, and then in 1898 part of the rain shed was converted into a dwelling for the head keeper.
 The dwelling shared by the assistants was finally “remodeled, enlarged, and renovated,” in 1902, and the dwellings and fog signal building were linked by telephone.

 Every year, the barn, whistle house, and tower were whitewashed and the lantern painted black.
 There was fence and slip mending, brass polishing, and home repairs to be attended to as well.
 Annually, eighty tons of soft coal were delivered for the fog signal and unloaded by the tender’s crew.
 Each family was allotted twenty-one tons of hard cold, and several cords of firewood.
 In 1923, a diesel-powered fog signal using fifty-gallon drums of diesel replaced the dirty coal-fed system.
 The light also required vast quantities of fuel.
 “Kerosene for the light had to be carried from a storage building about a hundred feet away,” wrote Phil Wass, son of Hervey Wass.
 “The hard part was carrying it up the spiral staircase to the top of the tower.
 Another time-consuming job was pumping air into the pressure tank.
 The kerosene was sprayed, under pressure, through a jet.
 The vaporized fuel, when burned, heated the mantle, which glowed with an intense white light....
 When the light was burning satisfactorily, it gave out a loud roar and an extremely bright light.
 Somewhat blinded, we would carefully make our way down the stairs, hanging onto a rope attached to rings in the wall.”
 The light had to be monitored, because although the kerosene was strained, impurities could clog the jets causing clouds of smoke and tall flames, which could fill the entire lantern room.